Architecture-Induced Recoverability Bias in Differentiable Symbolic Regression: Results

-Table~\ref{tab:d3matrix} shows that recovery depends on the combination of architecture and target, not on either factor alone.
-Eq.\,6 acts as a specialist: 100\% recovery (64/64) on exactly two targets and 0\% (0/64) on three others.
-V16 is a generalist with nonzero recovery on all four chain shapes (16--99.6\%) and $x \leftrightarrow y$ symmetry from its leaf-only variable design.
-Hybrid is an RL specialist (95--96\% on RL targets, near 0\% elsewhere).
-No single architecture dominates: Eq.\,6 scores 100\% where V16 scores 17\%, yet V16 scores 99.6\% where Eq.\,6 scores 0\%.
-Expressiveness does not explain this pattern because Eq.\,6 is strictly more expressive than V16 yet fails on targets V16 recovers.
-The difference lies in how each architecture's variable routing interacts with the optimization landscape for a given target.
+Since Eq.\,6 and V16 use different native initialization protocols (Section~\ref{sec:setup}), recovery-rate comparisons are best read as architecture-plus-native-training-protocol comparisons unless otherwise noted.
+The results below separate three questions: whether architecture changes recovery, whether the effect persists across operator asymmetry, and whether held-out validation can reduce architecture-specific failures.
+Fig.~\ref{fig:heatmap} shows that recovery cannot be attributed to just architecture or target.
+Recovery is governed by the specific architecture--target pairing.
+Eq.\,6 acts as a specialist with 100\% recovery on two targets, 0\% on three, and below 2\% on the remaining one.
+V16 recovers all four chain targets at rates between 16\% and 99.6\%, with $x \leftrightarrow y$ symmetry inherited from its leaf-only variable design.
+Hybrid is an RL specialist, recovering 95--96\% on RL targets and near 0\% elsewhere.
+No single architecture dominates.
+Eq.\,6 reaches 100\% where V16 reaches 17\%, yet V16 reaches 99.6\% where Eq.\,6 reaches 0\%.